Gitorious-backup/gitorious-wiki/Wishlist.markdown

     }
 * "Activities" lists display only the first line of a commit message, whether that commit message contains text or not.
 To fix:  remove leading whitespace from commit messages before displaying in activities list.
+* On an 800x480 screen resolution (i.e. an Eee), the login form is completely pushed off the right side of the page - and is still hidden when scrolling to the right (I have to visit /sessions manually to be able to log in when I'm using my Eee)

 ## Feature Requests
 * on project/repo pages where it says the license, it should link to the license page.
 The [FSF recently added RDF data for license permissions to the html versions of their licenses](http://www.fsf.org/blogs/licensing/2009-06-rdf) so we should get that rel="license" in there for the web crawlers.